 It was 2 years ago when I upgraded my Cricut to the Cricut Explore Air 2 from my old machine that took cartridges and it was one of the best decisions I have ever made!
-Although I realized at the end of this last year that I really wasn’t using it to it’s full potential.
-I could probably count the amount of times I used it last year using both hands.
-So when Cori from heyletsmakestuff posted about her 2019 “use your cricut” Instagram challenge I was super excited!
+Although I realized at the end of this last year that I really wasn’t using it to its full potential.
+I could probably count the number of times I used it last year using both hands.
+So when Cori from heyletsmakestuff posted about her 2019 “use your Cricut” Instagram challenge I was super excited!
 Hop on over to Cori’s page to find out all about the weekly challenge.
 The theme starting the week of 1/1 was “Resolution.”
 Now I am not someone who has really ever made a resolution for new years.
-But in the last couple years I have jumped on the “word of the year” bandwagon and I actually really like it.
+But in the last couple of years I have jumped on the “word of the year” bandwagon and I actually really like it.

 Now I realize I am a couple weeks late in getting this information out for the first week of the challenge but better late than never right!

 So for my project for “resolution” I chose a Cricut faux leather project.
 I had also had some faux leather for the Cricut since last year that I had never touched and that was going to change this year along with using my Cricut.
 I made a tag to go on my tote bag that carries my planner and journal.

 If you have a Cricut or another cutting machine this project is very easy and will only take about an hour to complete.